 If your favorite feline companion is looking rotund these days, you might be wondering if there are steps you can take to help them slim down a bit.
 Managing your cat’s weight is one of the most important things you can do to keep your friend happy and healthy.
 Rest assured, you and your cat aren’t in this boat alone; weight problems are common among indoor cats, particularly those who’ve been spayed or neutered.
 Read on for 9 possible ways to put your cat on a diet!

-How Can I Put My Cat on a Diet — 9 Possible Ways
+The 9 Ways You Can Put Your Cat on a Diet

 1. Make Sure You’re Feeding Your Cat the Right Amount of Food